levuvietphong/ats-hands-on-transport/README.md

 ---

 ### 4. Workshop Outline :memo:
-1. **Introduction to ATS Hydrology and Transport:**
+* **Introduction to Hydrology and Transport PKs in ATS:**
-   *Overview of fundamental equations in hydrology and transport in Amanzi-ATS*
+   - Overview of governing equations

-2. **Hands-On Session: Building Transport Simulations:**
+* **Hands-On Session: Building Transport Simulations:**
-   *Step-by-step guidance on developing transport simulations in ATS based on the integrated hydrology model*
+   - Step-by-step guidance on developing transport simulations in ATS based on the integrated hydrology model*

-3. **Discussion and Feedback:**
+* **Discussion and Feedback:**
-   *Open session for questions, insights, and feedback*
+   - Open session for questions, insights, and feedback*